Bebaakee

 Bebaakee (Madness) is a Hindi-language drama web series directed by Muzammil Desai and produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms.
 It stars Kushal Tandon, Karan Jotwani along with debutant Shiv Jyoti Rajput in lead roles.
-The first eight episodes was streamed on ZEE5 and ALTBalaji on 30 August 2020 while the ninth and tenth streamed on 2 September 2020.
-The next five episodes were released on 12 October 2020 while the remaining sixteen episode of the first season were released on 11 December 2020.
+The first eight episodes were streamed on ZEE5 and ALTBalaji on 30 August 2020 while the ninth and tenth were streamed on 2 September 2020.
+The next five episodes were released on 12 October 2020 while the remaining sixteen episodes of the first season were released on 11 December 2020.
 The series will receive a second season but the release date hasn't been officially announced.

-The show captures the unbreakable bonds of love, friendship, brotherhood and even hate.
-Through the characters and the family, we discover that the strongest bonds can be the most fragile, and the people closest to us can cause the most damage.

 Summary

 Set in Shimla, Sufiyaan Abdullah, Kainaat Sahani and Imtiaz Alqaazi, are three very different yet equally strong and stubborn personalities.
 While Kainaat is a beautiful journalist from a simple yet loving family with her priorities and ambitions in place, Sufiyaan is a womaniser from a rich but complicated setup which makes him untrusting of love and girls as he witnessed his father cheat on his mother with his aunt and now cheating on his second wife as well.
-Rounding off the trio is Sufiyaan’s best friend Imtiaz Alqaazi, a charming, caring and intelligent man who finds an instant kinship with Kainaat.
-Adil and Farhad, Sufiyan and Imitiaz’s fathers have been best friends all their lives and are like family, and so are their children.
+Rounding off the trio is Sufiyaan's best friend Imtiaz Alqaazi, a charming, caring and intelligent man who finds an instant kinship with Kainaat.
+Adil and Farhad, Sufiyan and Imitiaz's fathers have been best friends all their lives and are like family, and so are their children.
 They own a huge media company, United India together and share the same property.

 All three lives are changed when the trio fall into a love triangle that questions theirs as well as their family's love and friendship and togetherness.
-The series focuses on Sufiyaan’s ‘bebaak pyaar‘ (obsession, madness, insanity) and how he is willing to get what he wants despite the consequences.
+The series focuses on Sufiyaan's ‘bebaak pyaar‘ (obsession, madness, insanity) and how he is willing to get what he wants despite the consequences.